Aqueous homogeneous reactor: History

 In 1952, two sets of critical experiments with heavy water solutions of enriched uranium as uranyl fluoride were carried out at Los Alamos to support an idea of Edward Teller about weapon design.
 By the time the experiments were completed, Teller had lost interest, however the results were then applied to improve the earlier reactors.
 In one set of experiments the solution was in 25 and 30 in tanks without a surrounding reflector.
 Solution heights were adjusted to criticality with D2O solutions at D/235U atomic ratios of 1:230 and 1:419 in the smaller tank and 1:856 to 1:2081 in the larger tank.
 In the other set of experiments solution spheres were centered in a 35 in spherical container into which D2O was pumped from a reservoir at the base.
 Criticality was attained in six solution spheres from 13.5- to 18.5-inch diameter at D/235U atomic ratios from 1:34 to 1:431.
 On completion of the experiment that equipment too was retired.

+In 2024 a nuclear power startup company, CalThermo, was designing a 3D printed AHR microreactor intended to produce hydrogen for fuel use.